 Many combat vehicles now have sensors that alert the crew if the vehicle is illuminated by a laser range finder (LRF), laser designator or IR searchlight.
 Systems that detect millimetric radar illumination are also available.
 This trend may result in future tanks once again mounting co-incidence rangefinders in addition to their LRF systems.

 Another change we are likely to see is increasing use of Active Protective measures.
-Many tanks of Russian design have been fielded with systems that intercept and destroy incoming missiles since the 1980s.
+Since the 1980s, many tanks of Russian design have been fielded with systems that intercept and destroy incoming missiles .
 Most of these use some form of fragmentation charge.
 Systems that use a focussed blast and are less dangerous to nearby friendly infantry are also being tried.
 IR jammers intended to confuse ATGWs are also in use.
 Interest is now finally being shown in western-built active defensive systems such as Rafael Trophy.
-The Thales Reactor system has already been mentioned and has the potential to fill a number of roles.
-In an urban environment fragmentation grenades projected by the Reactor can be used to engage enemies on roofs or high stories that cannot be fired upon by tank weapons with more limited elevation.
+The Thales Reactor system has already been mentioned, and has the potential to fill a number of roles.
+In an urban environment, fragmentation grenades projected by the Reactor can be used to engage enemies on roofs or high stories that cannot be fired upon by tank weapons with more limited elevation.
 Several manufacturers offer systems where threat detection can be linked to automatically trigger jammers and smoke, decoy and interceptor launchers.

 Systems such as Thales Reactor will be supplemented by more traditional forms of smoke grenade discharger mounted on the turret sides.
 All vehicles will have the capability to generate smoke from their engine exhausts.

-On this page a proposal to use the XM214 minigun as a tank-mounted CIWS to destroy incoming threats at longer ranges is suggested.
-Another idea proposed is that ERA should incorporate a layer of ball-bearings so that they can also function as Claymore mines for self-defence.
-Integrated into a threat detection system such charges could be triggered before a projectile impacts to destroy it in flight.
+On this page, a proposal to use the XM214 minigun as a tank-mounted CIWS to destroy incoming threats at longer ranges is suggested.
+Another idea proposed is that ERA should incorporate a layer of ball-bearings so that they can also function like Claymore mines for self-defence.
+Integrated into a threat detection system, such charges could be triggered before a projectile impacts to destroy it in flight.

 As may already have been inferred, a tank needs more secondary armament than just a co-axial and TC’s MG.
 This topic has already been addressed here and on this page.
 Veteran tanker Ralph Zumbro has often advocated that the co-axial armament of a tank should include a .50 calibre MG to exploit the stability that the main gun mount provides to allow targets to be engaged by MG fire at ranges of up to 2,000m.
 A .50 co-ax also has superior anti-material and anti-personnel capability and would simplify logistics since both the TC's and co-axial weapons would use the same ammunition.
 The French Leclerc MBT mounts a .50 MG as co-axial armament.

-In future we are likely to see more attention paid to improving close range visibility.
+In future, we are likely to see more attention paid to improving close-range visibility.
 Independently traversable vision systems offer improved capabilities, as does the use of video cameras that include the blind spots of the tank.
 Such cameras will also prove useful when a tank is manoeuvring in close quarters.
-In this article I've suggested that certain weapon systems can be directly slaved to such cameras.
+In this article, I have suggested that certain weapon systems can be directly slaved to such cameras.
 An interesting innovation tried by the Israelis is to link a camera to motion sensors that can direct it towards incoming threats and movement.

 Traditional tank vision systems view the world at a fixed elevation, preventing threats at a higher level being seen within certain ranges.
 Future systems are likely to rectify this.

 On either side of the gun on the roof of the turret is a remote-controlled cupola mounting a .50 MG.
 Normally one weapon is controlled by the vehicle commander and the other by the assistant-gunner, but all crew members have common controls.
-At least one of these cupolas is provided with a hatch so the VC can go heads-up if necessary.
-The .50 MG cupolas can be automatically slewed to aim at targets located by the Hunter-Killer periscope.
+At least one of these cupolas is provided with a hatch so the TC can go “heads-up” if necessary.
+The .50 MG cupolas can be automatically slewed to aim at targets located by the hunter-killer periscope.